TrueConnectivityLtd/lambda-ecs-tasks/README.md

 ## Build Instructions

+This function requires Python 3.6.
 Any dependencies need to defined in `src/requirements.txt`.
 Note that you do not need to include `boto3`, as this is provided by AWS for Python Lambda functions.

 To build the function and its dependencies: